Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

-Having established the spatial landscape of visitor diversity, we next ask whether transit catchment diversity predicts visitor mixing and whether visitor diversity spills over between neighboring POIs.
-We estimate OLS regressions to quantify the effect of transit catchment diversity on visitor diversity, controlling for POI category.
-To test for spatial spillovers, we estimate spatial lag models that add a spatially weighted average of neighboring POIs' visitor diversity, $\rho \sum_j w_{ij} V_j$, under two alternative weight specifications: W1 connects each POI to its nearest neighbors in a distance-decayed manner, capturing general spatial clustering; W2 connects POIs sharing the same nearest transit stop within 400 meters, capturing transit-mediated connectivity specifically (see Section~\ref{sec:slm} for model details and weight construction).
-If transit infrastructure channels diversity spillovers between POIs, we would expect W2 to yield a larger spatial autoregressive coefficient $\rho$ than W1.
-Models are estimated separately for each city and diversity dimension.
+Having established the spatial landscape of visitor diversity, we next ask whether transit catchment diversity predicts visitor diversity and whether visitor diversity spills over between neighboring POIs.
+We estimate OLS regressions to quantify the association between transit catchment diversity and visitor diversity, controlling for POI category.
+The robustness of this effect is tested through stepwise OLS specifications that sequentially add geographic catchment diversity, distance to the city center, and POI density within 500 m, allowing us to assess whether the transit catchment coefficient remains stable after accounting for local composition, spatial proximity, centrality, and venue agglomeration.